cdenq/fda-food-violation-score-predictor/README.md

 <a name="about-ps"></a>
 ## Problem Statement

 The FDA is interested in efficiently allocating resources to food inspection cycles.
-Certain restaurants are more likely to violate health regulations than others, and thus, identifying such restaurants could help save time and money.
+Certain restaurants are more likely to violate health regulations than others, and thus, identifying such restaurants could help save time and money in the form of remediary or preemptive measures.
 Given raw data, this project aims to create a model to accurately predict whether a restaurant will receive a "serious violation score" (score of 10 or above), or **noncompliance**.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>